devensm267/Hackera-Backend/README.md

 ## 🧑‍💻 OWNER

 Made with 💻 by [ DEVEN MAHAJAN ]
-With team meMbers Ojha Vinayak,Shree Kumbhar,Gaurav More
+With Team Members Ojha Vinayak,Shree Kumbhar,Gaurav More

 ---